 Prosecuting for online fraud is quite difficult, for many reasons.

 First, an investigation often crosses state, if not international, lines, causing jurisdictional issues to arise.
-If the online merchant is based in Orlando, FL, and the real cardholder lives in Austin, TX, and the fraudulent purchase was shipped to a Montpelier, VT location, this brings up questions of where is the crime determined to have taken place.
+If the online merchant is based in Orlando, Florida, and the real cardholder lives in Austin, Texas, and the fraudulent purchase was shipped to a Montpelier, Vermont, this raises the question of where the crime was committed.
 On top of that, when a crime involves multiple states, federal law enforcement may also be involved, raising the number of stakeholders further, and complicating the question of ownership of investigating the crime.

 Second, evidence can be in short supply.
-When a fraudster impersonates a cardholder, uses a new email address, rents a mailbox under an assumed name, and attempts other methods to escape detection, little evidence may be available to authorities to tie the actual fraudster to the attempt, and they may not have enough for prosecution.
+When a fraudster impersonates a cardholder, uses a new email address, rents a mailbox under an assumed name, and attempts other methods to escape detection, little evidence may be available to tie the actual fraudster to the attempt.
+Authorities might not have enough evidence to bring a case.

-Third, in terms of the scope of crime that law enforcement deals with, ecommerce fraud may be perceived of as a lower priority, due to the low average monetary amount, and oftentimes the lack of a victim.
-If the cardholder is guaranteed protection by their issuing bank, and will have their money refunded, they may not have any motivation to continue with prosecution.
-Compare the average monetary amount of ecommerce fraud to those cases that the FBI, DOJ and Secret Service discuss on their respective sites.
-They tend to deal with fraud where the stakes are generally much higher—counterfeit money, insider trading, securities fraud, investment fraud, scams etc. We recommend reviewing the FBI’s Internet Crime report, released annually, in order to give you an idea of the vastness of the complaints that the FBI alone receives on a yearly basis, and consider the manpower likely available to pursue those cases.
+Compare the average monetary amount of ecommerce fraud to those cases that the FBI, Department of Justice and Secret Service discuss on their respective sites.
+They tend to deal with fraud where the stakes are generally much higher—counterfeit money, insider trading, securities fraud, investment fraud, scams etc. We recommend reviewing the FBI’s Internet Crime site in order to get an idea of the vastness of the complaints that the FBI alone receives.
 This isn’t to say that law enforcement ignores the issue, but it’s helpful to frame ecommerce fraud in relation to the crimes they deal with.